4 Ways To Keep Your Job Search Going During The Summer

 Update Your Resume & LinkedIn Profile

-A new season is a time for renewal, so it's important to make sure your resume and LinkedIn profile are current and up-to-date with projects, contributions, and achievements.
-Summer is a great time for reflecting on the work you have done over recent months and leveraging those accomplishments to have a focused-driven resume and LinkedIn profile.
+A new season is a time for renewal, so it's important to make sure your resume and LinkedIn profile are current and up to date with projects, contributions, and achievements.
+Summer is a great time for reflecting on the work you have done over recent months and leveraging those accomplishments to have a results-driven resume and LinkedIn profile.

 While your resume takes precedence, you should still give your LinkedIn profile a good look because it's public and is viewable by a greater geographic population.
 Do not underestimate the power of LinkedIn for your job search potential.